arielsl/LynBot/README.md

 Writes info of the color given Cipher, if no color is provided it lists the current available colors.

 #### !booster [1-9]
-Shares a link to the Serenese Forest Cipher page for the given booster number, if no number is provided it lists the current avaible boosters.
+Writes the info of the given booster number, if no number is provided it lists the released boosters.

 #### !deck [1-9]
-Shares a link to the Serenes Forest Cipher page for the given deck number, if no number is provided it lists the current available decks.
+Writes the info of the given deck number, if no number is provided it lists the released decks.

 #### !game [0-15]
 Writes the info of the given game number, if no number is provided it lists the released games.